 The Night Sky

-Observing planetary events in the night sky is a relatively easy, no-cost experience you can share with your children.
+Observing planetary events in the night sky is a relatively easy, free experience you can share with your children.

 Sometimes you’ll need to set an alarm because events happen in the middle of the night or early morning.